smalam119/PubNub-Push-Notification-V4/README.md

 put the FCM server key on the GCM API key field.
 (It should be written FCM API key.
 They should call their front-end developers).
 Remember to save the changes.
 A publish and a subscribe key will be provided.
 Upto this point all the required API's are intregated.
 So now we can move to the coding part.

 ## Classes
-we need below four classes
+we need below classes

-1. MainActivity: We will initialize and control the view here.
+* MainActivity: We will initialize and control the view here.
 Call the FCMRegistrationIntentService and create a broadcast service which will receive the token when GCM sends it.

-2. FCMRegistrationIntentService: It will extends a IntentService.
+* FCMRegistrationIntentService: It will extends a IntentService.
 In it's onHandleIntent method we are going to get the token from the instanceId by sending the sender id.
 We also configure Pubnub here.

 ```
 PNConfiguration pnConfiguration = new PNConfiguration();